pytest-dev/pytest-cloud/README.rst

     Default is `pytest_<username>_<current_folder_name>`.

 * `--cloud-virtualenv-path`
     Optional relative path to the virtualenv to be used on the remote test nodes.
+By default it will try to detect whether current test process is using virtualenv and if it's located inside of the current directory.
+If that's the case, it will use it for rsync on the remote node(s).

 * `--cloud-mem-per-process`
     Optional amount of memory roughly needed for test process, in megabytes.